Transamerica Life Insurance Company In-Depth Review for

-Below you will find the premium breakdown of a conventional Term plan design and the Living Benefits plan design.
+Below you will find the premium breakdown of a conventional Term plan and the Living Benefits plan design.

-- Trendsetter Super 20 – $365.00
+- Trendsetter Super 20 – (20-years) – $365.00

-- The Trendsetter LB 20 – $415.00
+- The Trendsetter LB 20 -(20-years) with living benefits) – $415.00

-- Trendsetter Super 30 – $555.00
+- Trendsetter Super 30 – (30-years) – $555.00

-- The Trendsetter LB 30 – $640.00
+- The Trendsetter LB 30 – (30 years with living benefits) – $640.00

-The increase in premium from the Trendsetter Super which is a standard Term insurance design to the Trendsetter LB with Living Benefits breaks down to 15%.
-The increase in premium is minimal when you consider that the benefits of the LB policy has incredible advantages over the traditional term plan design that we have all know for many years.
+The increase in premium from the Trendsetter Super, a standard Term insurance design, to the Trendsetter LB with Living Benefits breaks down to 15%.
+The premium increase is minimal when you consider that the benefits of the LB policy have incredible advantages over the traditional term plan design we have all known for many years.

-Here is an example of the Living Benefits policy in action just like it would be in the real world.
+Here is an example of the Living Benefits policy in action, just like it would be in the real world.

-Jim has been inflicted by a major heart attack was hospitalized and sent home after one week in the hospital.
+A major heart attack has inflicted on Jim, who was hospitalized and sent home after one week in the hospital.
 No surgery will be necessary for Jim.
 His doctor said to take some time off from work and take it easy for about two weeks.
 The major heart attack would have triggered the Critical Illness rider on Jim’s Transamerica policy.

-The remainder of the face amount which in this case would have been $50,000 would be left as a death benefit for Jim’s dependents.
+The remainder of the face amount, which in this case would have been $50,000, would be left as a death benefit for Jim’s dependents.